There are several types of stairs used in construction based on their shape and arrangement.

 Dog-legged stairs with quarter space landing and winders are most common.

-Open new half-turn stairs:
+Open new half-turn stair:

 The open new half-turn stairway has a space or well between the outer wires, the major difference between the open newel half-turn ladder and the dog leg steer.

 Geometric half-fold Stairs:

-In this type of stairs, stringer and band rails are continuous without new posts without interference, they can exist with or without a half-position landing.
+In this geometric half-fold stair, stringer and band rails are continuous without new posts without interference, they can exist with or without a half-position landing.

-Three quarter turn stairs types:
+C) Three quarter turn stairs:

-This type of stairs is used when the size of the staircase room is restricted and when the vertical distance between the two floorings is massive sufficient.
+These three quarter turn stair is used when the size of the staircase room is restricted and when the vertical distance between the two floorings is massive sufficient.

 Two narrow flights begin in the entrance on both aspects of the centre landing.

-These stairs, when viewed from top, appear to follow a circle with a center of curvature and a large radius.
+Circular stair when viewed from top, appear to follow a circle with a center of curvature and a large radius.

-Circular stairs are usually constructed in R.C.C.
+These types of stairs are usually constructed in R.C.C.
 Cast iron or stone.

-These stairs are similar to circular stairs besides that the radius of curvature is small and the tray of the staircase is supported by a middle part.
+Spiral stairs are similar to circular stairs besides that the radius of curvature is small and the tray of the staircase is supported by a middle part.

-Spiral stair could be constructed from cast iron, mild steel or concrete.
+These stairs could be constructed from cast iron, mild steel or concrete.